 So what is the big difference between WordPress hosting plans and managed WordPress hosting?
-I have reviewed many managed WordPress hosting companies like WPEngine (top recommendation), Page.ly, Media Temple, etc. which are managed WordPress plans.
+I have reviewed many managed WordPress hosting companies like WPEngine (top recommendation), Wealthy Affiliate, Page.ly, Media Temple, etc. which are managed WordPress plans.
 So, in this article I’m going to go over the pros and cons of managed WordPress hosting, so you can decide if they will suit your needs.

 Pros & Cons of Managed WordPress Hosting

 Though managed WordPress hosting may sound ideal, it may not be for you.
 Before deciding to use managed WordPress hosting consider the strengths and weaknesses of using it.